A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 tar -xvf references_toy.tar.gz && xz -d references_toy/*

-This command took less than 10 seconds and used 1.5GB memory for 6,975,500 indexed k-mers on a machine with Intel Xeon Silver 4110 CPUs.
+This command took only a couple of seconds and used $<$1.5GB memory for 6,975,500 indexed k-mers on a machine with Intel Xeon Silver 4110 CPUs.

 The resulting index will be stored in index_toy